What is DKIM?

 In the last step, you'll click the Verify button at the bottom of the window to continue.
-Infusionsoft will attempt to validate the CNAME record you created in your DNS.
-The record must be live in order for your Infusionsoft account to successfully validate it.
+Keap will attempt to validate the CNAME record you created in your DNS.
+The record must be live in order for your Keap account to successfully validate it.
 If the record cannot be verified, wait until the Time-To-Live (TTL) setting of your DNS provider has passed, and try to validate again by clicking the Retry Validation link.

 DKIM Re-validation Steps

 Recently we deployed updates to how we assign DKIM to outgoing emails.
-If you setup DKIM prior to 1/17/17, you may need to follow these steps to ensure DKIM is signed properly for mail from your Infusionsoft application.
+If you setup DKIM prior to 1/17/17, you may need to follow these steps to ensure DKIM is signed properly for mail from your Keap application.
 The changes require you to update your CNAME record that you added to your domain and then to re-validate your domain.
 There are 2 steps to complete: